GlebShulga/privateApp/README.md

 The `pages` directory is mapped to `/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## How to quickly try it?

-👉 The project is hosted on Github pages: https://glebshulga.github.io/privateApp

 ## Learn More